Many companies featured on Money advertise with us. Opinions are our own, but compensation and

 chevron-up

-There are several different tax credits available for the 2023 tax year.
-Some of the more prominent ones include the earned income tax credit (EITC), electric vehicle purchase credits and some education tax credits such as the American Opportunity Tax Credit and the Lifetime Learning Credit.
-A comprehensive list of all tax credits for 2023 can be found on the IRS's website.
+There are several different tax credits available for the 2024 tax year, including the earned income tax credit (EITC), child tax credit and electric vehicle tax credit.
+A comprehensive list of tax credits for 2023 can be found on the IRS's website.